zeek/zeek-demo/README.md

 ## Sending Mirror Traffic

-From easiest to rather exotic.
-As mentioned above, essentially sending VXLAN or GENEVE encapsulated mirror traffic towards the container.
+The following instructions describe sending VXLAN encapsulated traffic towards the container.

 See the section about [host configuration](#advanced-host-configuration) for a few tuning suggestions that can not happen within the container.